 Investing in our Class A Common Stock involves risks.
-See "Risk Factors" beginning on page 8 for a discussion of risks relating to our Class A Common Stock, including, among others:
+See "Risk Factors" beginning on page 7 for a discussion of risks relating to our Class A Common Stock, including, among others:

 - We commenced operations in December 2003 and have a limited operating history.
-Accordingly, you have a limited basis to evaluate our ability to operate our business and implement our operating policies and strategies successfully. - We have not identified specific assets to purchase with the proceeds of this offering, and you will therefore not have the opportunity to evaluate our investments before we make them, which makes your investment more speculative. - Our officers, Jeffrey J. Zimmer and Robert E. Cauley, have limited experience managing a REIT.
+Accordingly, you have a limited basis to evaluate our ability to operate our business and implement our operating policies and strategies successfully. - Our officers, Jeffrey J. Zimmer and Robert E. Cauley, have limited experience managing a REIT.
 Their lack of experience may limit their ability to successfully manage our business as a REIT. - We rely primarily on short-term borrowings to acquire mortgage related securities some of which have long-term maturities.
 Interest rate mismatches between our mortgage related securities and our borrowings used to fund our purchases of mortgage related securities might reduce our net income or result in a loss during periods of changing interest rates. - Increased levels of prepayments on the mortgages underlying our mortgage related securities might decrease our net interest income or result in a net loss. - We generally seek to borrow eight to 12 times the amount of our equity, which could reduce our net income and our cash available for distributions to stockholders or cause us to suffer losses.
 There is no limit to the amount of leverage that we may incur. - Failure to qualify or maintain our qualification as a REIT for federal income tax purposes would subject us to federal income tax on our taxable income at regular corporate rates, thereby reducing the amount of funds available for distributions to stockholders.